brunorijsman/dske-python/docs/protocol-guide.md

 ## Network topology

-The following figure shows a typical example network topology:
+The following figure shows the topology that we use in all our examples and which is specified in topology file `topology.yaml`:

 ![Example network topology](figures/topology.png)